LumitoLuma/docs/docs/index.md

 Come back in a few days to see more documents.

-### Where can I found EQDiet's docs?
+### Where can I find EQDiet's documentation?

-EQDiet's docs are released apart from this.
+EQDiet's docs are released apart from these.
 They are available in the following site:

 [https://docs.eqdiet.lumito.net](https://docs.eqdiet.lumito.net)

 Also, this aren't open source :cry:, since they are built on a proprietary platform: [https://www.gitbook.com](https://www.gitbook.com).

-**More documentation coming soon...**